Frequently Asked Questions

 Q: What is the Alexandria Tutoring Consortium (ATC)?

-A: ATC is a 501(c)(3) non-profit organization that recruits and trains volunteers to teach reading to kindergarten and first grade public school students who are struggling in reading.
-ATC’s goal is to ensure that all its students read on or above grade level by the end of first grade.
+A: ATC is a 501(c)(3) non-profit organization that recruits and trains volunteers to teach reading to kindergarten, first grade and second grade public school students who need extra help with reading.
+ATC’s goal is to ensure that all its students meet grade level reading expectations by the end of the year.
 In recruiting tutors and raising funds, ATC partners with the Alexandria City Public Schools (ACPS), local businesses and community organizations, and Alexandria’s faith community.
 Volunteers receive training and weekly lesson plans, and tutor one or two 30- to 45-minute sessions a week during regular school hours.
 Tutors report a high level of satisfaction with their tutoring and are proud to be working one-on-one to teach a child to read.

 Q: What kind of tutoring does ATC provide?

-A: ATC’s “Book Buddies” is a structured, peer-reviewed tutoring program developed at the University of Virginia’s Curry School of Education.
+A: ATC’s “Book Buddies” is a structured, peer-reviewed tutoring program developed at the University of Virginia’s School of Education.
 Students are selected for the program by their classroom teachers.
-ATC’s staff of professional educators coordinates all aspects of the program, including training tutors and providing them with lesson plans, books, and materials tailored to each student’s reading level.
+ATC’s staff of professional educators coordinates all aspects of the program, including training tutors and providing them with lesson plans, books and materials tailored to each student’s reading needs.
 Tutors receive training before they start tutoring and periodic refresher training throughout the school year.

 Q: How is ATC funded?